 The specific focus of the TNM-Lab is on predictive neural mechanisms in a multisensory environment as well as adaptive behavior reflected in learning, memory, and neuro-functional plasticity (e.g., in the context of psychotherapy).
 Additionally, the TNM-Lab is concerned with interdisciplinary research questions about how the human brain gives rise to complex processes such as ToM, social interactions, and communication.
 In this sense, the TNM-Lab combines multidisciplinary fields such as speech science, social, cognitive, and clinical psychology with experimental neurosciences.

 The main method used in the TNM-Lab is functional magnetic resonance imaging (fMRI).
 Complementary to fMRI we also apply electroencephalography (EEG), brain stimulation techniques (tDCS) as well as behavioral experiments.
-The TNM-Lab, is part of the Center for Mind, Brain and Behavior (CMBB) and collaborates with different research consortia as well as national and international researchers.
-In particular, the TNM-Lab is part of “The Adaptive Mind” cluster project and associated to current DFG consortia in Marburg and Gießen regarding the neuroscientific investigation of action (IRTG 1901; Title: The Brain in Action), perception (SFB/TRR 135; Title: Cardinal Mechanisms of Perception) and related dysfunctions in mental disorders (FOR 2107; Title: Neurobiology of Affective Disorders).
+The TNM-Lab is part of the Center for Mind, Brain and Behavior (CMBB) and collaborates with different research consortia as well as national and international researchers.
+In particular, the TNM-Lab is part of “The Adaptive Mind” cluster project and is affiliated to current DFG consortia in Marburg and Gießen regarding the neuroscientific investigation of action (IRTG 1901; Title: The Brain in Action), perception (SFB/TRR 135; Title: Cardinal Mechanisms of Perception) and related dysfunctions in mental disorders (FOR 2107; Title: Neurobiology of Affective Disorders).

-Find us at TWITTER!
+Find us on TWITTER!